I have a rational fear of masses of dumb people electing horrible candidates who destroy what I love of the United States of America.

 Accepted as true in liberal US politics is, IF the scenario could be true that EVERYONE voted, the Democratic Party would win is logical IF a majority (even a tiny majority) of ALL did their homework, and EVERYONE voted - a fantasy, proven to be every year there's more voters.

-It's not quantity, unless your entire competition is about objectifying all voters as simple numbers.
+It's not quantity, unless your entire competition is about objectifying all

 What citizens need are those who want to be part of democracy, enough to find the truth and pass the test.